GovindN75/Note-Summarizer/README.md

 # Note Summarizer
-This is a note summarizer app that makes use of the Cohere API.
-Built using React.js, Flask, and the Cohere API
+This is a WIP note summarizer app that makes use of the Cohere API.
+Built using React.js, Flask, and the Cohere API.

 ### Client:
 Run the following commands from the root directory: